Amazing vegan stew with soy granules or textured soy protein and lots of vegetables.

 - 1 tablespoons marjoram

 - 1 teaspoon sweet paprika powder

-- 1-2 tablespoons starch, optional for a thicker sauce
+- 1-2 tablespoons cornstarch, optional for a thicker sauce

-Adjust the taste with salt and pepper, sprinkle with the chopped herbs and serve with polenta, bread dumplings, rice, noodles, potatoes, quinoa, millet etc.
+- Adjust the taste with salt and pepper, sprinkle the stew with chopped herbs and serve with polenta, bread dumplings, rice, noodles, potatoes, quinoa, millet etc.

-Note 1: Read the packet's instructions, because the soaking time the soy needs is different, the chunks will generally need a bit longer.
-Note 2: You can use vegetable broth made from a cube but make sure it is of organic quality and has no weird stuff in it
+Read the packet's instructions, because the soaking time the soy needs is different, the chunks will generally need a bit longer.

 Nutrition Information:Yield: 4 Serving Size: 1/4 of the dish

 Amount Per Serving:Calories: 374 Total Fat: 9g Saturated Fat: 1g Trans Fat: 0g Unsaturated Fat: 7g Cholesterol: 0mg Sodium: 1061mg Carbohydrates: 38g Net Carbohydrates: 0g Fiber: 8g Sugar: 15g Sugar Alcohols: 0g Protein: 38g